Financial Management & Reporting

 Michelle Shumpert, Director

 The Department of Financial Management and Reporting administers the city’s financial operations.
-The department is divided into several groups, including Accounting and Information Services.
-To contact this department, call 843-918-1152.
-Looking for the Check Registers & Disbursements webpage?
-Click here.
+The department is divided into several groups, including Acccounting and Information Services.
+To contact this department, call 843-918-1190.
+The city's weekly check registers are available on the Check Registers & Disbursements webpage.

 Financial Management & Reporting team responsibilities include, but are not limited to: